Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: The model

 where $\sigma^e_{ij}$ is the elastic stress tensor, $p^T$ is the thermodynamic pressure, and $\sigma^d_{ij}$ is the dissipative viscous stress, with $\delta_{ij}$ being the Kronecker delta.

 Next, we determine the evolution equations for the four state variables embodied in Equation (\ref{eq:general_u}).
 Noting that throughout the article, Einstein’s summation is implied for repeated indices $i,j=1,2,3$, the evolution of the bulk density is derived from the mass balance, $\dot{\rho}+\nabla_i\left(\rho v_i\right) = 0$, with $v_i$ being the velocity vector.
 We adopt the usual sign convention in soil mechanics that consider positive deformation in compression and identify the trace of the velocity gradient with the negative volumetric strain rate, $\nabla_i v_i = - \dot{\varepsilon}_{kk} \equiv -\dot{\varepsilon}_v$.
-By further introducing the solid fraction $\phi \equiv \rho/\rho_s$, where $\rho_s$ is the solid density defined as the ratio of the solid mass over the solid volume, the evolution equation for the solid fraction is defined by
+By further considering dry fault gouges with negligible air mass relative to the solid mass, the solid fraction could be calculated using $\phi \equiv \rho/\rho_s$, where $\rho_s$ is the solid density defined as the ratio of the solid mass over the solid volume.
+The evolution equation for the solid fraction is then defined by

+under the assumption of incompressible solid particles, i.e., $\dot{\rho}_s\approx 0$.
+Modifications that account for air and water densities within the hydrodynamic procedure would go beyond the current scope of this paper, but are certainly possible and would follow something akin to the work in \citep{chen2023hydrodynamic,chen2024hydrodynamic}.